parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 ## Checksum Computation
 The checksum is computed over base32 values and compared with `constant(...)` value for validation.

 The input to creating or validating a checksum is `(prefix)(version)(program)`.
-Utilities for expanding the string prefix (for checksum computation) and the integer checksum to base32 (for address incorporation) are provided.
+Utilities for expanding the string prefix (for checksum computation) and the integer checksum to base32 (for address incorporation) are also shown below.

 > BIP173 test vector checksums fail under BIP350 where their version is non-zero.